JanaksinhVen/Multinomial_Logistic_Regression-and-MultiLayer_Perceptron_Classification_and_Regression/README.md

 (b) Report metrics: accuracy, f-1 score, precision, and recall.
 (c) You have to report the scores(ordered) for all the combinations of :
-• Activation functions : sigmoid, tanh and ReLU (implemented from scratch)
+• Activation functions: sigmoid, tanh and ReLU (implemented from scratch)
-• Optimizers : SGD, batch gradient descent and mini-batch gradient descent (implemented from scratch).
+• Optimizers: SGD, batch gradient descent and mini-batch gradient descent (implemented from scratch).
 (d) Tune your model on various hyperparameters, such as learning rate, epochs, and hidden layer neurons.
-• Plot the trend of accuracy scores with change in these hyperparameters.
+• Plot the trend of accuracy scores with changes in these hyperparameters.
 • Report the parameters for the best model that you get (for the various values you trained the model on).
-• Report the scores mentioned in Point b for all values of hyperparameters in a table.
+• Report the scores mentioned in Point b for all values of hyperparameters in a table.
-3. Evaluate your model on the test set and report accuracy, f1 score, precision, and recall.
+3. Evaluate your model on the test set and report accuracy, f1 score, precision, and recall.

 # 3 Multilayer Perceptron Regression
-In this task, you will implement a Multi-layer Perceptron (MLP) for regression from scratch, and integrate Weights & Biases (W&B) for tracking and tuning.
+In this task, you will implement a Multi-layer Perceptron (MLP) for regression from scratch, and integrate Weights & Biases (W&B) for tracking and tuning.
 Using the Boston Housing dataset, you have to predict housing prices while following standard machine learning practices.
 In this dataset, the column MEDV gives the median value of owner-occupied homes in $1000’s.
 ## 3.1 Data Preprocessing